 My first thought?
 Get a new mentor.
 This guy is out to lunch, even if he sincerely believes his own nonsense.
 Furthermore, if in the course of a winter checklist, he didn’t even mention mites or feed, why is he even there?

-I can’t understand why some beekeepers pass so much judgement on others without ever bothering to think.
-People don’t even get married these days, yet we seem to have legions of old wives out there telling tales.
-What ever happened to common sense and good judgement?
+I can’t understand why some beekeepers pass so much judgment on others without ever bothering to think.
+In spite of changing social norms, we seem to have legions of “old wives” out there telling tales.
+Whatever happened to common sense and good judgment?

 Sounds happen, even in winter.
 Overhead, a multitasking chipmunk chatters like a teenager while dropping pinecones, one after another, hoping to collect the seeds.
 Kerplunk! goes the metal roof.
 Buzzzzz! go the bees.
 A woodpecker, always hungry, decides to widen the space between your box joints, sounding like an automatic weapon as she probes for bugs.
 An unexpected wind thrashes the branches and drops the remaining apples, which land with a vinegary splat and ooze across your landing board.

 Your dog runs across the yard, barking sharply at the local cat, while your neighbor blows his dead leaves at 90 decibels into your flower bed.
 A thunderclap like a cymbal crash makes your kids squeal with terror as they scurry past the hive and into the house, slamming the door behind them.
 Meanwhile, an enormous jay, feeling blue and territorial, paces across your hive cover, his claws clicking against metal as he squawks annoyance at the woodpecker.

 The thunder brings not rain, but hailstones that pound on the hive and break off a limb which lands there, too.
 Noise, noise, everywhere is noise.